Agapio7/Voice-Clone-Text-to-speech-Synthesis/README.md

 # Voice clone: Text to Speech Synthesis

-This repository is an implementation of   [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis(SV2TTS)](https://arxiv.org/abs/1806.04558) with a vocoder that works in real-time.
+This project is an implementation of   [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis(SV2TTS)](https://arxiv.org/abs/1806.04558) with a vocoder that works in real-time.
 Its a neural network-based system for text-to-speech (TTS) synthesis generate speech audio in the voice of different speakers, including those unseen during training.SV2TTS has a three-stage deep learning framework that allows to create a numerical representation of a voice from a few seconds of audio, and to use it to condition a text-to-speech model trained to generalize to new voices.

 It consists of three independently trained components: